35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 2. Delete the file "/crypto_keyfile.bin" (skip this step if you are using swap):
-4. Edit the intial ramdisk conf file `/etc/mkinitcpio.conf` Change this line from (skip this step if you are using swap):
+4. Edit the intial ramdisk conf file `/etc/mkinitcpio.conf` Change this line from (do NOT skip this step, even if you are using swap):
 `FILES="/crypto_keyfile.bin"`
 to:
 `#FILES="/crypto_keyfile.bin"`